Need a reason to check out this year's Old Town Waverly Park Festival, September 26 and 27? We've got a few...

 Watch as demonstrators show you how to create fabric through weaving and utilize scraps to create beautiful quilts.
 Be sure to ask if you have any questions!

-7. Take a walk with the birds, or a historic tour on the White River Greenway Trail
+7. Enjoy a Golf Cart Tour on the White River Greenway Trail

 8. Immerse yourself in history with reenactor encampments.